MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/management.md

 ## Next steps

-The following articles take you to guidance found at specific points in the cloud adoption journey.
+The following articles provide guidance for specific steps in the cloud adoption journey for energy HPC environments.

 - [Azure billing for HPC](./azure-billing-active-directory-tenant.md)
 - [Compute for HPC](./compute.md)